 Failure to properly repair tire could cause SUDDEN TIRE FAILURE, RESULTING IN SERIOUS INJURY OR DEATH.
 Carefully read and follow these instructions.

 TWO-PIECE TIRE REPAIR LIMITATIONS

-All injuries larger than those defined in the chart, or outside the specified T-T area for passenger tires or S-S area for Truck tires, must be treated as a section repair.
+All injuries larger than those defined in the chart or outside the specified T-T area must be treated as a section repair.